 The Chicago Air and Water Show is the the largest FREE show of its kind in the United States.
 The show can be viewed along the lakefront from Fullerton to Oak Street, with North Avenue Beach as the focal point.

 The Chicago Blues Festival is the largest free blues festival in the world and remains the largest of Chicago's Music Festivals.
-During three days on five stages, more than half a million blues fans prove that Chicago is the "Blues Capital of the World."
+During three days, more than half a million blues fans prove that Chicago is the "Blues Capital of the World."

 The Chicago Gospel Music Festival has welcomed such performers as Grammy Award Winners - Queen of Gospel Music - Albertina Walker and Shirley Caesar, Fred Hammond, Hezekiah Walker, Byron Cage, Donnie McClurkin, Kirk Franklin, The Rance Allen Group, The Mighty Clouds of Joy, The Clark Sisters, Donald Lawrence and Company, Tye Tribbett & G.A., Marvin Sapp, CeCe Winans, The Williams Brothers, Mary Mary, dozens of Chicagoland artists and so many more.

-One of Chicago’s most popular summer events, the annual Chicago Summer Dance is a free eleven‑week festival featuring one‑hour dance lessons by professional instructors, followed by two hours of live music and dancing in Grant Park.
+One of Chicago’s most popular summer events, the annual Chicago Summer Dance is a free festival featuring one‑hour dance lessons by professional instructors, followed by two hours of live music and dancing.
 Chicago SummerDance highlights many different types of dance, including Latin, swing and steppin’, and ballroom/big band.

 The annual World Music Festival Chicago features dozens of free and ticketed concerts with international and local artists performing music from all over the globe at venues throughout the city, including the Chicago Cultural Center and Millennium Park.